ravelinx22/dotfiles/README.md

 brew install tmux
 ```

-Dont forget to map your caps lock key to Ctrl
+Don't forget to map your caps lock key to Ctrl